lucasstarepravo/Torch_LS_Surr/README.md

 ## Features

-- **Multiple Model Types:** Train surrogate models using MLP, PINN, or ResMLP.
+- **Multiple Model Types:** Train surrogate models using MLP or ResMLP.
 - **Distributed Training:** Leverages PyTorch Distributed Data Parallel for efficient multi-GPU training.
 - **Custom Architecture:** Define the model architecture by specifying the number of layers and neurons in each layer.
 - **Flexible Parameter Settings:** Adjust high-level training parameters (e.g., number of epochs, batch size) via the `run_model` function in `main.py` or modify low-level settings directly in the `models` folder.